chiminey/chiminey/docs/platformsettings.rst

       Figure.
 Updating a platform

-.. _delete_platform:
+.. _remove_resource:

 Removing Resources
 -------------------

-In order to remove a registered resource, follow all the steps from <update_resource> but click `Delete` instead of `Update`.
+In order to remove a registered resource, follow all the steps from :ref:`update_resource` but click `Remove` instead of `Update`.
 The resource will be removed from the resources’ list.

 ..
   .. figure:: img/enduser_manual/delete_platform.png